WorldVistA/VistA/Documentation/ImportCache.rst

-Retrieving the code from Git and Importing into Cache
+﻿Retrieving the code from Git and Importing into Cache
 ==========================================================

 .. role:: usertype